Write | Inspire | Dream

 Setting Deadlines & Accountability

 People, including myself, so often (even too often) make the excuse for themselves that they can “Do it tomorrow…” and yes, if you think about it, that’s probably true.
 But I have something to tell you, tomorrow is not always certain, and your dreams aren’t going to wait around for you to achieve them.
 So, the next time you’re telling yourself you can put something off, or wait, just remember that life is always going to get in the way, something will always come up, and there will always be reasons for you not to do something.
-So, NOW is the time to put in the work, now is the time to set goals and deadlines, don’t be afraid of the process, embrace the challenges, and get to work.
+So, NOW is the time to put in the work, to set goals and deadlines, don’t be afraid of the process, embrace the challenge.

 When I began diving into creating the blog, I understood what all of the surface level work would be; but I had no idea the number of tedious tasks I would have to complete to reach this point.
 Once I was a few weeks into the creative and building process, I knew it was time to set a deadline to launch La.Rue and share it with you.
 During this process, not only was I setting small and large deadlines for myself, but I had someone working with me who was there to hold me accountable.
 Unfortunately, when you’re building goals and working towards your dreams, things don’t just happen overnight.
 You have to create a process and a timeline that will keep you moving forward and hold you accountable to your success.